jedalong/wildlifeDI/cran-comments.md

 ## Test environments

-* Tested on Local Windows machine with R 4.0.3
+* Tested on Local Windows machine with R 4.1.0
 * There were no ERRORs or WARNINGs or NOTES.

 * RHub: Windows Server 2008 R2 SP1, R-devel, 32/64 bit
 * There were no ERRORs or WARNINGs or NOTES.

 * RHub: Ubuntu Linux 20.04.1 LTS, R-release, GCC
-* One NOTE: examples > 5s, but they are only a little bit over.
+* There were no ERRORs or WARNINGs or NOTES.

 * RHub: Fedora Linux, R-devel, clang, gfortran
-* Failed, PREPERROR - issue with proj_api and sf package.
+* There were no ERRORs or WARNINGs or NOTES.

 ## Downstream dependencies